4cm4k1/prime/README.md

 ###Tying it all together

-Create an Ajax `<form>` that will create assignments using the /assignments POST route.
+Create text inputs that will create assignments using the /assignments POST route.
 (When you reload the page, it should have any new entries added.)

 In your index file, display a list of all assignments that are in the database when the page loads.